 If you have a private student loan, the terms of your agreement are set in your contract, but that doesn’t mean you should not reach out right away if you are having trouble repaying.
 Your lender may work with you and help you stay on track during a period of financial hardship.

 Myth #5: “I can’t adjust my repayment amount.”

 This is a misconception.
 Most student loan programs provide viable options that can decrease the amount you owe each month, such as:

 - Interest rate reduction for borrowers who have made complete and timely payments over a predetermined period

 - Waiving of the origination fee (service fee)

 While student financing programs offer incentives and alternative arrangements that reduce your monthly fee, it’s important to remember that when extending your payment plan, you want to stay ahead of the interest rate.
 Otherwise, you might end up owing more than the amount you did when you started.

 Student financing programs have become more accessible and reliable today.
 With the flexible repayment options and low interest rates they offer, taking out a loan has become an alternative way to fund a college education, especially for those trying to make ends meet or just want to spread their budget over time.
 Whichever situation you find yourself in, we hope this article helps debunk common misconceptions about student loans.

 With good research and careful evaluation of your financial status, you can be more confident about student loans and how they can benefit your education.

 Learn more about how we make education affordable for thousands of Filipino students like you.
-Download the Bukas app on Google Play today!
+Download the Bukas app today on Google Play!
 Kung gusto mong maging updated with our latest content and updates, you can connect with us on Facebook or reach us anytime via email!